open-vela/frameworks_runtimes_services_am/README.md

 ## Examples

-Example code using the Vela Activity Manager Service (AMS) module typically involves managing activities and controlling tasks through the ActivityManager class.
+Example code using the Openvela Activity Manager Service (AMS) module typically involves managing activities and controlling tasks through the ActivityManager class.
 Here are some common examples:

 - **Starting a New Activity**